ClaudiaBrauer/WALRUS/README.md

 **User contributions**

-I would like to add a folder to this GitHub with examples of applications from different users, so we can learn from each other.
-So, if you used WALRUS, I would be very much interested in your results.
+We would like to add a folder to this GitHub with examples of applications from different users, so we can learn from each other.
+So, if you used WALRUS, we would be very much interested in your results.
 In addition, if you have comments or points for improvement of the model or the manual, please let me know (email claudia.brauer-at-wur.nl).

 ![Locations of catchments where WALRUS has been applied.](documentation/figures/case_studies_WALRUS.png)